Course Syllabus

 Due:

-- “A proposal to use gamete cycling in vitro to improve crops and livestock” (Murray et al)
+- “A proposal to use gamete cycling in vitro to improve crops and livestock” Links to an external site.
+(Murray et al)

-- “Embryo selection for cognitive enhancement” (Shulman et al)
+- “Embryo selection for cognitive enhancement” Links to an external site.
+(Shulman et al)

 Recommended reading/watching:

-- “Embryo selection: overview of the major approaches” (focus on cognitive enhancement)
+- “Embryo selection: overview of the major approaches” Links to an external site. (focus on cognitive enhancement)

 - Watch GATTACA